The former legal adviser to prime minister Stephen Harper has laid out a compelling case for an end to Canada's war on drugs.

 In one capacity or another, Travis Lupick has been associated with the newspaper since he was 15 years old.
 Having joined the Straight's editorial department in 2006, Travis quickly gained a reputation as the office's resident workaholic and hopeless caffeine junkie.
-Despite his denials, many staff suspected that he often slept at the office.

 Over the course of the last decade, Travis has written countless stories about Vancouver’s politics and social movements as they relate to mental health, addiction, and housing affordability.
 He has a particular interest in where those issues intersect.
 His other areas of focus include drug-policy reform, police accountability, immigration, and climate change.

 In recent years, Travis was recognized with a Jack Webster Foundation award for excellence in journalism and received the Canadian Association of Journalists’ prestigious Don McGillivray award for best overall investigative report of 2016.